 8. Chevron Tang

 Juvenile chevron tangs have a mix of bright orange on the middle of their bodies and fully covering their tail as well as having a faint pattern.
 As they mature, the orange fades to a darker brown color and becomes covered with intricate patterning.
-They grow up to about 11 inches in length and live between 30 to 40 years of age.
+They grow up to about 11 inches in length and live between 15 years of age and even longer.
 They can develop an aggressive temperament.

 9. Brown Tang